heiligbasil/Android_Congress/README.md

 ## Instructions

-### Part 1 - Clone Repo
+### Part 1 - Fork and Clone Repo

+1. Click the Fork symbol in the top right of the repo.
+2. Navigate to the newly forked repo in your account
-1. Click the green clone or download button on the repo.
+3. Click the green clone or download button on the repo.
-2. Copy the provided URL
+4. Copy the provided URL
-3. Open a git bash console in the directory where you want your project to be.
+5. Open a git bash console in the directory where you want your project to be.
-4. Clone the repo into your workspace
+6. Clone the repo into your workspace

 ### Part 2 - Import the Project into Android Studio